 The MONTONE.42 is equipped with four MADI I/O ports, each of which may specified to be i) dual optical SC (singlemode or multimode), ii) dual coaxial on BNCs, or iii) an empty SFP carrier to accept a compatible cartridge of the user’s choice.
 There are also two standard Gigabit Ethernet ports for connection to the IP network.

 Audio-over-IP is achieved using RAVENNA.
 RAVENNA is a non-proprietary, open-technology standard developed primarily for the broadcast industry, and thus exhibits high data transparency, low latency and excellent reliability.
 Most importantly, it is fully complaint with AES67, which specifies interoperability with other compliant systems, which currently include Audinate’s Dante, QSC’s Q-Lan, Telos Systems’ Livewire among others.
+It is supports the provisions for IP Transport Standards for Audio defined in SMPTE ST2110-30.

 The unit is intended for permanent installation in broadcast studio complexes and transmission centres, and has been designed for fail-safe operation: the network ports may be configured as a dual-redundant pair with auto fail-over, and the unit is fitted with dual internal universal PSUs with separate AC inlets, fuses and AC switches.